project8/psyllid/documentation/node_configurations.rst

 ^^^^^^^^^^^^^^^^^
 Keeps track of the state of the packet sequence (is-triggered, or not).

-When going from untriggered to triggered, adds some number of pretrigger packets.
+When going from *untriggered* to *triggered*, adds some number of pretrigger packets.
 Includes a skip tolerance for untriggered packets between two triggered packets.

 In untriggered state, the *flag* and the *high_threshold* variables of the trigger flags are checked.